paulswartz/registered/README.md

 ## Validate

 Validate that the rating files are correct.
-This step is found under step 4 (Integrity Checker) in [TM-03.05: Production Import, Merge, and Route Splitting](https://github.com/mbta/wiki/blob/master/transit_tech/Procedures/TransitMaster/TM-03_Make_Updates.md)
+This step is found under TM-03.05, step 4 (Integrity Checker) in [TransitMaster New Rating Procedure]

 Exits with 1 if there were any errors.